Roasted Zucchini

 Ingredient notes

 • Zucchini: Any summer squash, including yellow summer squash or pattypan, also works.
 Slice any or a mix of these tender squash varieties into 1-inch pieces and you’re good to go.
+This recipe also works for zucchini spears.

 Step-by-step instructions

 1. Adjust an oven rack to the middle position and preheat oven to 450 degrees.
-Line a rimmed baking sheet with parchment paper or foil for easy cleanup.
+Line a rimmed baking sheet with parchment paper or aluminum foil for easy cleanup.
 In a large bowl, add zucchini, olive oil, garlic, and salt to taste and pepper (I like at least ½ teaspoon salt and ¼ teaspoon pepper; sometimes I do a little more).

 Zucchini pieces covered in oil in a clear bowl.